JoshuaDoucet/wtnfStorefrontAPI/README.md

    - delete - deletes the order specified by id from the database.
 Response returns the order row being deleted.

+#### Interacting with the Product models data.
+ - [GET] /products
+   - index - the response is a list of all product rows
+ - [GET] /products/:id
+   - show - the response is a single product that matches the specified id
+ - [GET] /products/:id/colors
+   - getColors - the response is an array of color ids that belong to an the product with specified id
+ - [GET] /products/:id/materials
+   - getMaterials - the response is an array of material ids that belong to an the product with specified id
+ - [POST] /products (AUTH TOKEN)
+   - create - creates a product with the request body information and adds the product to the database.
+The response should be the created product.
+     HTTP request body
+     ```json
+      {
+          "name": "Blue Leather Womens Belt",
+          "price": "17",
+          "cost": "4",
+          "boh": 1,
+          "for_sale": true,
+          "category": "accessories",
+          "description": "Lightly used 36 inch x 2 inch blue leather belt with a silver buckle.",
+          "measurments": "Length 36 in, Width 2 in",
+          "owner": "Jane Doe",
+          "sku": "JD/1/0003",
+          "size_family": "womens",
+          "size": "36",
+          "brand": "Brittany Collection",
+          "condition": "Used",
+          "instructions": "hand wash with lemon juice",
+          "country_origin": "MEXICO",
+          "rn_num": null,
+          "weight_grams": 150,
+          "location_id": 1,
+          "color_ids": [
+              "2"
+          ],
+          "material_ids": [
+              "1", "2"
+          ]
+      }
+     ```
+ - [POST] /products/:id/colors (AUTH TOKEN)
+   - addColor - adds a color to the product of specified id.
+Returns a response of the row added to product_colors <br>
+     HTTP request body
+     ```json
+      {
+          "color_id": "3"
+      }
+     ```
+ - [POST] /products/:id/materials (AUTH TOKEN)
+   - addMaterial - adds a material to the product of specified id.
+Returns a response of the row added to product_materials <br>
+     HTTP request body
+     ```json
+      {
+          "materials_id": "3"
+      }
+     ```
+ - [DELETE] /products/:id (AUTH TOKEN)
+   - delete - deletes the product specified by id from the database.
+Response returns the product row being deleted.

 #### Interacting with the Color models data
  - [GET] /colors
    - index - the response is a list of all color rows